make-all/metlink-nz/README.md

 The integration can be added from the Integrations configuration screen.

-API keys can be obtained by registering on the [Metlink Developer Portal](https://opendata.metlink.org.nz/).
-Be sure to subscribe to the "Metlink Open Data API".
-Currently this is the only API they offer, and is free, but is still unsubscribed by default.
+API keys can be obtained by registering on the [Metroinfo Developer Portal](https://https://apidevelopers.metroinfo.co.nz/).
+Be sure to subscribe to the "Siri Realtime" for free.

 If you prefer to configure using yaml instead of the UI, add something like the following to your `config/configuration.yaml`: